Azure/azure-sdk-for-java/PublishingEvents.md

 react to such availability blips for publishers.

-Generally, you should *not* use partitioning as a traffic prioritization scheme, and you should *not* use it for fine grained assignment of particular kinds of events to a particular partitions.
-Partitions are a load distribution mechanism, not a filtering model.
+Generally, you should *not* use partitioning as a traffic prioritization scheme, and you should *not* use it for fine grained assignment of particular kinds of events to a particular partitions. *Partitions are a load distribution mechanism, not a filtering model*.